AKuederle/AKuederle.github.io/quicktips/_posts/06-07-215-Modify-your-PowerShell-Prompt.md

 And done! - Kind of...
 A static text is boring and moreover, useless in terms of information.
 Of course, you can recreate the default *bash*-prompt (just put a "$" instead of "my new Prompt text") but I personally like to get at least information about the current directory.

-However, dynamic *Prompt*-text is as easy to create.
+Luckily, dynamic *Prompt*-text is as easy to create.
 Because the Prompt gets created by a simple function which gets called after each command, you can put any lines of code in there.

 I quickly gonna show you a view common building-blocks you can use:

-{highlight PowerShell}
+{% highlight PowerShell %}
 function global:prompt {
     $pwd  # your current directory (full path)
     $(Split-Path $pwd -Leaf) # your current directory (only name of directory)